MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_05_AddGuestUsersToTheDirectory.md

     ![Screen image displaying the results of a bulk operation](./media/lp1-mod3-bulk-operations-results.png)

 13. When the job completes, you will see a notification that the bulk operation succeeded.

+#### Task 2 - Invite guest users with PowerShell

+1. Open PowerShell as an administrator.
+This can be done by searching for PowerShell in Windows and choosing Run as administrator.

+1. You will need to add the Azure AD PowerShell module, if you have not used it before.
+Run the command: Install-Module AzureAD.
+When prompted, select “Y” to continue.

+    ```
+    Install-Module AzureAD
+    ```

+1. Confirm that the module installed correctly by running the command:

+    ```
+    Get-Module AzureAD
+    ```

+1. Next, you will need to login to Azure by running:

+    ```
+    Connect-AzureAD
+    ```

+1. The Microsoft login window will appear for you to login to Azure AD.

+1. To verify that you are connected and to see existing users, run:

+    ```
+    Get-AzureADUser
+    ```

+1. You are ready to invite a guest user.
+The following command will be populated with the user information and run.
+If you have more than one user to add, you can use a notepad txt file to add the user information and copy/paste into PowerShell.

+    ```
+    New-AzureADMSInvitation -InvitedUserDisplayName "Display" -InvitedUserEmailAddress name@emaildomain.com -InviteRedirectURL https://myapps.microsoft.com -SendInvitationMessage $true
+    ```

+You now know how to invite users within the Azure AD portal, Microsoft 365 Admin center, Bulk invitations with a csv file, and inviting users with PowerShell commands.